 If an applicant plans to generate multiple outputs within a single mini-project, they must submit a separate request for each planned output and compile these requests into a single document.

-Procedure for Issuing an EOSC CZ WG Statement on Mini-Projects
+Procedure for issuing an EOSC CZ WG Statement on Mini-Projects

-The relevant EOSC CZ Working Group confirms that the proposed mini project output(s):
+The relevant EOSC CZ Working Group confirms that the proposed mini-project output(s):

-• Align with a defined output type from the Output Catalogue.
+- Align with a defined output type from the Output Catalogue.

 Only EOSC WG members who fulfill these criteria are eligible to vote about the Statement:

-• They are active working group members at the request deadline.
+- They are active working group members at the request deadline.

-• They are not affiliated with the institution submitting the mini-project application (for CAS, this means they are not from the same institute as the applicant).
+- They are not affiliated with the institution submitting the mini-project application (for CAS, this means they are not from the same institute as the applicant).

-• They have no declared conflict of interest.
+- They have no declared conflict of interest.

 For the statement to be valid, at least 30% of eligible EOSC CZ WG members must participate in the assessment.
-The decision will be based on a majority vote among the eligible members.
+If a mini-project contains multiple outputs, the WG has to vote about each output individually.
+The WG statement will be based on a majority vote among the eligible members excluding those who abstain.

 If fewer than 30% of eligible members participate in the vote, a second-round vote will be held.
-If the mini project fails to secure a valid positive statement in the second round, the statement will be considered negative for the given mini-project call cycle.
-If a mini-project contains multiple outputs, the WG has to vote about each output individually.
+If the mini-project fails to obtain a valid positive statement in the second round, the statement will be considered negative for the given mini-project call round.

 The EOSC CZ WG statement for a specific mini-project will be confirmed by the WG secretary, who will oversee the proper execution of the evaluation process.

 The applicant will receive the Statement from the relevant EOSC CZ WG within one month after the deadline for submitting requests.
-For the pilot call, deadlines are shortened due to the limited call duration.

 When submitting a mini-project application to "IS Věda", the applicant attaches a Statement of the relevant WG and also the Request for an EOSC WG statement, on which the Statement is based.